 Critical for any bid committee:

-In July 2017 the IOC approved simplified bid measures, reducing costs.
-The Invitation Phase has been extended to 1 year, starting in 9/2017, and the Candidature Phase shortened to 1 year, starting from 2018.
+In October 2017 the IOC approved simplified bid measures, reducing costs.
+The Invitation Phase has been extended to 1 year, starting in October, with the IOC offering assistance to the bid committee.

 The Global Talent Week was at its height in 2013, with both the Oslo Concert Hall (Oslo Konserthus) and the newly refurbished Ingeniørenes Hus as venues.